FaVIQ: FAct Verification from Information-seeking Questions: Data

-We transform question-answer pairs to claims by training a neural model which maps $(q, a)$ to a claim that is \true\ {\em if and only if} $a$ is a valid answer to $q$, otherwise \false.
-We first manually convert 250 valid or invalid question-answer pairs obtained through Section~\ref{subsec:obtain-qa-pairs} to claims.
-We then train a T5-3B model~\citep{raffel2019exploring}, using 150 claims for training and 100 claims for validation.
+We transform question-answer pairs to claims by training a neural model which maps $(q, a)$ to a claim that is true {\em if and only if} $a$ is a valid answer to $q$, otherwise false. \updated{ We first manually convert 250 valid or invalid question-answer pairs obtained through Section~\ref{subsec:obtain-qa-pairs} to claims.
+We then train a T5-3B model~\citep{raffel2019exploring}, using 150 claims for training and 100 claims for validation.} More details are provided in Appendix~\ref{app:data-construction}.

-The best checkpoint was chosen based on the unnormalized exact match score of the reference claims and the generated claims on the validation data, which we found to correlate well with the quality of the generated claims.
-We also pretrain the model on the data from~\citet{demszky2018transforming} that converts questions to declarative sentences, which we find marginally helpful.
-More details are provided in Appendix~\ref{app:data-construction}.